Real or not? The Dodgers lost -- no, really -- and the Pirates revive their season

 Serious range

 The Seattle Mariners got an encouraging outing from Felix Hernandez, who gave up one run in seven innings with a season-high nine strikeouts, though he was outdueled by the dynamic Luis Severino in a tough loss to the New York Yankees.
-But he received some serious help from his defense in the form of this catch in center field by Jarrod Dyson, which Statcast gave a 21 percent probability of becoming an out.
+But Hernandez received some serious help from his defense in the form of this catch in center field by Jarrod Dyson, which Statcast gave a 21 percent probability of becoming an out.

 .@mrzoombiya with the wheels. pic.twitter.com/Sz3veUE7Px